zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 The Zowe components get updated and then installed and configured using the `zowe-install-component.sh` and `zowe-configure-component.sh` scripts.
 In order to be compatible with this utility, we recommend components follow the [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).

-The Zowe upgrade component utility can be executed from z/OS USS, and it takes the following command line parameters:
+The Zowe upgrade component utility can be executed from z/OS USS.
+You can use the following command line parameters:

 - **`-o|--component-file`**